rcote98/LSN_exercise_delivery/README.md

 - [DONE] Exercise 5: Sampling hidrogenic wave functions with the Metropolis algorithm.
 - [DONE] Exercise 6: 1-D Ising Model Monte Carlo simulation.
 - Exercise 7: Molecular Dynamics simulation using the Lennard-Jones model plus the Metropolis algorithm.
-- Exercise 8: Variational Groud-State Optimization using the Metropolis algorithm.
+- Exercise 8: Variational Ground-State Optimization using the Metropolis algorithm.
 - Exercise 9: Developing a Genetic Algorithm for the Traveling Salesman Problem.
 - Exercise 10: Simmulated Annealing applied to the Traveling Salesman Problem.
 - Exercise 11: Application of simple Feedforward Neural Networks with Keras.